samantafluture/ignite-feed-reactjs/README.md

 ## Props

-- When I want to use different visual characteristics and behaviors on a component, I should pass props
+When I want to use different visual characteristics and behaviors on a component, I should pass props.
-- It's a form of communication
+It's a form of communication
-- Yes, you can pass functions!
+Yes, you can pass functions!

 ## State

-- Variables that I want the component to monitor
-- Initiate the state with a data type that is the same of your variable
+Variables that I want the component to monitor Initiate the state with a data type that is the same of your variable.

 ## Declarative programming

-- Declare the conditions for your final result and not the step by step recipe (such as imperative)
+Declare the conditions for your final result and not the step by step recipe (such as imperative).

 ## Key